Deploying the Cloud APIC in AWS

 If you are using AWS Organizations to control access policies and permissions for various accounts and you want to use Cloud APIC to manage these accounts, verify that the AWS account where you are deploying the Cloud APIC in these procedures (the Cloud APIC infra tenant) is the master account for that AWS organization.
 When the Cloud APIC is deployed in the master account for an AWS organization, you can add any AWS accounts that are part of the organization as tenants through the Cloud APIC GUI.
 See Support for AWS Organizations and Organization User Tenant and Configuring a Shared Tenant for more information.

-If you are deploying Cloud APIC on AWS GovCloud, review the information provided in the section "AWS GovCloud Support" in Extending the Cisco ACI Fabric to the Public Cloud for information specific to those deployments.
+If you are deploying Cloud APIC on AWS GovCloud, review the information provided in the "AWS GovCloud Support" section in Extending the Cisco ACI Fabric to the Public Cloud for information specific to those deployments.

 Log into your Amazon Web Services account for the Cloud APIC infra tenant and go to the AWS Management Console, if you are not there already:

 In the upper right corner of the AWS Management Console screen, locate the area that shows a region, and choose the region in AWS that you want to have managed by Cloud APIC (where the Cloud APIC AMI image will be brought up).

 Create an Amazon EC2 SSH key pair: